Engagement Ring vs Wedding Ring: What's the Difference?

 There are no hard and fast rules that dictate how engagement rings or wedding rings should look.
 The most important thing is that they have meaning to the couple who wear them.
 Any style or material is acceptable, as long as your wedding rings represent something genuine about your fiancée and yourself.

 There are, however, a couple of traditional "guidelines" for purchasing the engagement ring and the wedding ring.An engagement ring doesn't have to be elaborate or expensive, but traditionally it will have a single dominant center stone that either stands alone, or is surrounded by smaller stones.

 - Wedding rings are usually simpler than engagement rings.
-A plain gold band without any adornments is generally seen as a "classic" wedding ring, but it can be made in any style or using any material you and your fiancée prefer.
+A plain yellow gold or white gold band without any adornments is generally seen as a "classic" wedding ring, but it can be made in any style or using any material you and your fiancée prefer.